erazortt/DoViBaker/README.md

 - analyse the source using `StatsFileCreator.avs` and provide the created files to `DoViStatsFileLoader` for a dynamic tonemapping with `DoViTonemap`

-![Tonemapping function](EETF.png "Tonemapping function") Shown above is the functional form of the tonemapping function with the following parameters: masterMaxNits=10000, targetMaxNits=1000, masterMinNits=0, targetMinNits=0.1, lumscale=1.
+![Tonemapping function](EETF.png "Tonemapping function") Shown above is the functional form of the tonemapping curve with the following parameters: masterMaxNits=10000, targetMaxNits=1000, masterMinNits=0, targetMinNits=0.1, lumscale=1.
 ## Frame Properties
 The following frame properties will be consumed, if the related arguments are set to -1:
 - `_dovi_dynamic_max_pq` the max_pq value of the current scene